datacamp/viewflow/README.md

 The `schedule_interval` and `start_date` elements are the Viewflow counterparts of Airflow's `schedule_interval` and `start_date`.

 You can now add your SQL and Python files in this directory (see sections below).
-This will create in Airflow a new DAG called `my-first-viewflow-dag` that will be triggered every day at 6 AM UTC as of January 1 2021.
+This will create in Airflow a new DAG called `my-first-viewflow-dag` that will be triggered every day at 6 AM UTC as of January 1, 2021.
 All failed tasks will be retried once.

 ### SQL views

 A SQL view is created by a SQL file.
-This SQL files must contain the SQL query (as a `SELECT` statement) of your view and some metadata about your view.
+This SQL file must contain the SQL query (as a `SELECT` statement) of your view and some metadata about your view.
 Here's an example:

 ```sql
 /*